 So, to close this piece with a very important question: are all Marketing AI tools worthy of your attention?

 Well, we’d like to give everyone a chance.
 But the truth is that, at least in some areas of marketing, Artificial Intelligence-based tools are either mere marketing buzzwords (i.e. they are not actual AIs) or insufficient.
-PPC optimization is one of those areas, and we have discussed this here.
+PPC optimization is one of those areas.

 Other than this specific use case, though, AI might be a great way to maximize your marketing potential.
 It might not be perfect (yet!), but it might very well be on its way to becoming an integral part of everyday marketing activities in businesses large and small.